 If you grew up around the time we did, you probably had nightly chores.
 We’re no strangers to making our beds or participating in a dishwashing assembly line, especially after we baked with our grandma.
 We wanted to bring some of the concepts of hard work and contributing to the household to our kids.
 Not only do chores help kids learn responsibility and self-reliance, but they also give younger family members a sense of pride in helping the family thrive.

-How To Get Kids To Do Chores Without Nagging
+How To Get Kids To Do Their Chores Without Nagging

 Like anything kid-related, motivating our children to do chores without nagging can be difficult.
 You may have to try a few different tactics before something sticks.
 And, even then, you’ll have to adjust often.
 We don’t always bribe per se, but we’re certainly not above offering an incentive.